 The Fall is a hectic time of year, days are shorter and the weather is colder, and suddenly the holiday season is upon us.
 When it comes to preparing dinner for your family, convenience is the name of the game for any busy household.
 Luckily, the moms of our 2016 Little Chefs Arnav and Owen, are here to share cooking tips from their home to yours – and help you get dinner on the table!

 Tip 1: Family Meal Time – Eating Together

-Little Chef Owen’s Mom, J.J, says their weekdays are constantly on the go and full of school, work, and sports in the evenings.
-A home to three hungry boys, JJ says meal time is important and they always eat dinner together.
+Little Chef Owen’s Mom, J.J., says their weekdays are constantly on the go and full of school, work, and sports in the evenings.
+Home to three hungry boys, JJ says mealtime is important and they always eat dinner together.
 It’s important for their family to come together at dinner no matter how busy they are.
-“Having family meal each night is important to bring families together.
-Life is very busy and meal time (no matter how quick it has to be) is important to reconnect as a family,” says JJ.
+“Having a family meal each night is important to bring families together.
+Life is very busy and mealtime (no matter how quick it has to be) is important to reconnect as a family,” says JJ.

 Tip 2: Meal Planning Helps

 JJ says planning is also very important.
 Her Mom used to plan meals a month in advance, but JJ now plans a few days ahead or sometimes (like all busy parents) plans dinner that day.

 Busy families are fans of Little Potatoes because they require little prep time and help reduce preparation time.
 Our Little Potatoes come pre-washed and ready to use out of the bag, making them a convenient ingredient to include in your family meal planning.